GrosvenorTechnology/OemAccessApi/documentation/oobe.md

 After power on the controllers LED will go through the following sequence

-- Solid Blue - Bootloader running
+- Solid Blue - Boot-loader running
 - Fast flash blue - OS booting and application starting
 - Rainbow - The led wil cycle through red, yellow, green, blue, magenta, white to show the OOBE app is running.
 - Slow flash white - Loading boot config, will check the usb drive for `bootconfig.json` or `{deviceSerial}.bootconfig.json` (with the ~ replaced with _) i.e. `SAT-ADV-C-MLT_00001234.bootconfig.json`.
 This allows multiple config files to be prepared in advance.
--  Slow flash blue - Updating network settings (this step is normally fasy, blink and you'll miss it).
+- Slow flash blue - Updating network settings (this step is normally fast, blink and you'll miss it).
 - Slow flash yellow - Download platform config based on settings in boot config file.
 - Slow flash magenta - The application and firmware are updated based on settings in platform config file.
 This step can take a while if the firmware has to be updated.
 - Solid green for 10 seconds then 10 quick green flashes - Configuration complete and the controller will now reboot into the actual application.

 ## Errors